feathr-ai/feathr/docs/README.md

 ### Simple Features
 In **features.conf**:
 ```
-anchors: {       // Feature groups
+anchors: {       // Feature anchors
-    trip_features: {          // A feature group
+    trip_features: {          // A feature anchor
-      features: {             // Feature names in the group
+      features: {             // Feature names in this anchor
           f_is_long_trip: "trip_distance > 30"       // A feature by an expression
           f_day_of_week: "dayofweek(datetime)"     // A feature with built-in function
       }